 This older brother showcases certain features of unforgiveness:

 1. It keeps scores.
 He said “Look!
 All these years…” This is a hallmark of unforgiveness.
 It makes people keep an account of what someone did to them yesterday, last week, last month, last year, last 10 years.
 Some even record these in a book.
-There was a time I kept a journal of daily events.
-Initially, my intention was to remember fond memories in my life, but I steadily began to record negative things people have said or done to me as well.
+There was a time I use to kept a journal of events.
+Initially, my intention was to cherish good memories, but I steadily began to record negative things people have said or done to me as well.
 At times after going through the diaries, I would start to remember past offenses and become angry.
-One day, I took out all these diaries and burnt them.
+One day, I tore these journals and threw them away.
 A good memory is not always a good ability.
-Love “keeps no record of wrongs.”
-(1 Cor.
-13:5)
+Love “keeps no record of wrongs” (1 Cor.
+13:5).

 3. It complains.
 The elder brother said “Yet you never gave me even a young goat so I could celebrate with my friends.”
-Unforgiveness makes us oblivious of all the good a person has done but makes us focus only what he has left undone.
-I never cease to be amazed at how trivial things can seriously offend people.
-They are angry because you disagreed with their opinion.
-They are angry because you didn’t give them a gift.
-They are angry because they were not acknowledged on social media.
+Unforgiveness makes people oblivious of all the good a person has done but makes them focus only what he/she has left undone.
+I never cease to be amazed at how trivial things can seriously offend people (yes, Christians).
+They are angry because you disagreed with their opinions.
+They are bitter because you didn’t tell them you got a job offer.
+They are angry because you didn’t greet them on social media.
 But Jesus even with all He suffered in the hands of men still forgave.
 If He could forgive, then we can too.

 Unforgiveness makes people become accusatory: “They hate us!”
-“You’ve never helped me,” “You’re wicked and evil!”
-Some may not verbalise their inner protests, but their body language will convey a sort of disdain: “Leave me alone, go and meet ‘your folks.'”
+“You’ve never kind to me,” “Your people are wicked and evil!”
+Some may not verbalise their inner protests, but their body language will convey a sort of disdain: “Leave me alone, go and meet ‘your folks’.”

 4. It fosters division and alienation.
 He referred to his brother as “this son of yours.”
 He made him out as a stranger.
 Unforgiveness brings separation.
 It makes you “feel uncomfortable” interacting with those you have issues with.
 It makes a husband and wife live like strangers under the same roof.
 It makes relatives cut one another off for no reason even to the point of not informing one another of significant events (like wedding, burial etc).
 Unforgiveness is when a church splits and former members avoid one another in the streets like a plague.

 5. It repeatedly brings up the offence.
 Even though the sins of the prodigal son were known to the father, his brother still brought them up to make himself appear better.
-Unforgiveness makes a person think and talk about an offence to everyone he meets to the extent that people begin to close their doors once they see him approaching.
+Unforgiveness makes you think and talk about an offence to everyone you meets to the extent that people begin to shut their doors and windows once they see you approaching.
 Even when the offending party is dead, an unforgiving person will always be thinking and talking about the offence.
 There is a part of us – our carnal nature – that enjoys talking about how we have been hurt and makes us feel like a martyr.

 6. It is always angry when the object of hate is blessed.
 The elder brother was “angry and refused to go in” because he expected his younger brother to be harshly dealt with, not celebrated.
-Unforgiveness makes you wish evil on the person who hurt you and rejoice whenever something negative happens to him.
-If he/she is blessed, it makes you angry.
+Unforgiveness makes you wish evil on the person who hurt you and rejoice whenever something negative happens to him/her.
+If he/she is blessed and looking good, it makes you angry.
 Anger, hate, pride and bitterness walk together with unforgiveness.

-God wants us to lay aside our pride and forgive.
+God wants us to lay aside our pride and forgive others.
 Tell Him what they did to you, tell how you feel.
-Ask for His grace to forgive, then go to that person, send that message and work it out.
+Ask for His grace to forgive, now go to that person, send that message, make that phone call and work it out.
 Forgiveness is like opening a prison door only to realise that the prisoner was you.